 In the research done on affirmations and the effects they may have on self esteem, there is some disagreement as to how effective they are.
 One study that did not find affirmations to be helpful in building self esteem is this one by Flynn and Bordieri (2020).

-In the study, though, they admit to a limitation which could have caused their results to contradict most other research that indicates affirmations are useful to build self esteem.
+In the study, though, they admit to a limitation that could have caused their results to contradict most other research that indicates affirmations are useful to build self esteem.
 In Flynn and Bordieri’s study, participants were not allowed to choose their own affirmations.
 It has been shown, (see Wood et al. 2009), before that affirmations are more successful when you choose them yourself.

-Because of this contrary evidence and small disagreement between researchers, I decided to conduct my own research and in the next section you can read what I found.
+Because of this contrary evidence and small disagreement between researchers, I decided to conduct my own research and in the next section, you can read what I found.

 My Survey: How Helpful Are Affirmations For Building Self Esteem and Improving Your Life?

 I asked subscribers to my newsletter the following questions and here are the results:

 |Have you ever used affirmations before?|

 |How helpful are affirmations?|

 |Not helpful at all||2.5%|